CodingSpiderFox/pam_python_crowd/README.md

 Requirements
 ------------

-* pam_python (I used the version from the ubuntu repositories)
+* pam_python (I used the version from the ubuntu repositories, package: "python-pam")
-* pam_exec (to run the script to add the user when they login the first time).
+* pam_exec (package in ubuntu repositories: "libpam-modules"; to run the script to add the user when they login the first time).
 * Atlassian Crowd 2.1 (That's the version I used).

 1. Copy `usr/share/pam-configs/pam_config_python` into `/usr/share/pam-configs`